CrazyBoy49z/modx-database-converter/README.md

 3. Converts all text-like columns in the table to a collation of your choosing
 4. Optimises and repairs the tables with `mysqlcheck`

-Please run the following commands as `root` user.

 ## Install
 To install this script run:
 ```